matthewsd/example-vue-form-generator-vuetify/README.md

 If you wish to add to the fields feel free, I'm currently playing with the idea of defining the common properties on the template eg `Label, Hint, Placeholder etc.` and the others such as `max, min` we'll store inside an attributes property.
 You can see an example of this working on the DhTextField

+Label, is used by vue-form-generator by defaault to provide a `label`, which conflicts with the vuetify `:label` property.
+So I've been using `name` instead.

 ## Build Setup

 ``` bash